paluh/purescript-routing-bob/README.md

 ## Usage

-Just to give you a hit what this library does, let's copy some tests' fragments here (sorry for long data types and constructor names):
+Just to give you a hint what this library does, let's copy some tests' fragments here (sorry for long data types and constructor names):

   * simple, union type: